edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The code specifying the contractual language for this work item quantity analysis.<br/>The code specifying the contractual language for this basic work item.<br/>The code specifying the contractual language for this work item complex description.<br/>The code specifying the contractual language for this grouped work item.<br/>The code specifying the contractual language for this work item dimension.<br/>The code specifying the contractual language for this specification response.<br/>The code specifying the contractual language for this specification query.<br/>The code specifying the contractual language for this valuation breakdown statement.<br/>
+Comments: <br/>The code specifying the contractual language for this work item quantity analysis.<br/>The code specifying the contractual language for this work item complex description.<br/>The code specifying the contractual language for this basic work item.<br/>The code specifying the contractual language for this grouped work item.<br/>The code specifying the contractual language for this work item dimension.<br/>The code specifying the contractual language for this specification response.<br/>The code specifying the contractual language for this valuation breakdown statement.<br/>The code specifying the contractual language for this specification query.<br/>

 Domains: